Fretboard Navigation Choices: Left or Right?

 The first pattern uses the pinkie on the root C (low E string, 8th fret), while the second pattern uses the index finger on the same note.

-Going To Left Or To The Right: Conclusions
+Going Left or Right: Conclusions

 To stay updated, please subscribe here.